 h.
 By following any other course of action that is in accordance with the objectives of the Federation.

 i.
-By promoting publications in all fields of chemistry.
+By promoting publications in all fields of the chemical sciences.

-Any independent African society, national or multi-national, which is active in the field of chemistry, can apply for admission to the Federation, with the exception of societies which:
+Any independent African society, national or multi-national (up to three), which is active in the field of chemistry, can apply for admission to the Federation, with the exception of societies which:

 Categories of membership: